Studies-in-specialty-Python-Developer/1._Python_Starter__Lessons/README.md

 # 1._Python_Starter__Lessons

 This project contains tasks for independent work in the Python Starter course.
+Since these are training assignments, no error handling was used, and clean code rules were not followed.
 The Python Starter course contains lessons on the following topics:
 1. Introduction to Python
 2. Primitive data types and variables